Getting your Visa

-- You must have a good educational or professional objective for coming to study at Caldwell College that will prepare you for a career back home.
+- You must have a good educational or professional objective for coming to study at Caldwell University that will prepare you for a career back home.
 You also must be able to prove that you are academically qualified and have the financial means to pursue it.

 - Be brief.
 Answer questions directly and to the point.

 - Consuls are impersonal when administering laws.
 In the U.S., laws are applied equally to all people regardless of status or gender.
 DO NOT TRY TO NEGOTIATE OR DISCUSS PERSONAL MATTERS with them.

 - U.S. Government officials require evidence to prove that you qualify for the F-1 visa.
 Carefully follow our instructions and take all necessary documentation with you.
 Detailed information regarding this documentation may be found at: http://travel.state.gov/visa/temp/types/types_1268.html and on your embassy/consulate’s website http://www.usembassy.gov/.

 1. Be ready to clearly explain why you want to come to the U.S. to study at Caldwell University.

 - Why do you want to study in the U.S.?